 One constructive approach is to focus on helping students get to grips with the nature of the topic and looking at it from different angles, rather than framing the issue around solely oppositional points of view.

-With Kialo Edu discussions, for example, you can set up multi-thesis discussions to move away from a more traditional pro/con stance and use the Perspectives feature to consider other approaches.
+With Kialo discussions, you can set up multi-thesis discussions to move away from a more traditional pro/con stance to consider other approaches.
 Posing questions that focus on solutions rather than conflict will help develop students problem-solving and critical thinking skills.

 Get students off to a good start by ensuring there are points of shared knowledge.
-Provide balanced background reading from suitable sources — if a topic is particularly complex, you might provide a pre-developed Kialo Edu discussion for students to explore.
-Students can engage in such knowledge sharing Kialo Edu discussions by commenting on the claims with questions or observations, voting on their impact, or just exploring the information in small groups.
+Provide balanced background reading from suitable sources — if a topic is particularly complex, you might provide a pre-developed Kialo discussion such as the one below for students to explore.
+Students can engage in such knowledge-sharing Kialo discussions by commenting on the claims with questions or observations, voting on their impact, or just exploring the information in small groups.

-KWL charts are a good option for students to pool their existing knowledge on an issue and decide on “what they want/need to know.”
-On Kialo Edu, small groups can organize their ideas and research by building out a discussion together.
+In Kialo discussions, small groups can organize their ideas and research by building out a discussion together.
 Encourage students to explore why different perspectives feel the way they do to depersonalize the topic without shutting down voices.
 After their own exploration, bring students back together to discuss what they have learned, which can lead as an introduction to a wider class conversation on the issues involved.

 5. Build in time for students to reflect